Month: September 2024

 Flying Solo

-Originally published in Friday Flash Fiction She pushed a red pin through Sandakan.
+She pushed a red pin through Sandakan.
 Once, they had both dreamed of seeing orangutans in the wild.
 She had made it happen.
 She had stood on fertile ground and watched them feast and frolic inside a breathing jungle.
-When it was time to leave, she had flown over …
+When it was time to leave, she had flown over palm oil plantations encircling the rainforest,…

 Regifting

-Originally published in Friday Flash Fiction “I know he’s not real.”
+“I know he’s not real.”
 She nodded softly, guided two slumping shoulders down the hall and from under a frumpy bed produced a worn shoebox.
-His velvet hands removed wrinkled envelopes, and together they visited the time before.
-Her boy blushed at his barely legible hopes, gaped at his …
+His velvet hands removed wrinkled envelopes, and together they visited the time before…